jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 # Hybrid KEM {#HybridKEMSec}

-PQC KEM algorithm being quite recent, it is recommended to combine them with well known, classical key exchange algorithms to obtain an hybrid KEM.
-We defined a method to hybrid KEM providing an interface identical to a "simple" KEM:
+PQC KEM algorithm being quite recent, it is recommended to combine them with well-known, classical key exchange algorithms to obtain an hybrid KEM.
+We defined a method to hybridize key exchange schemes by providing an interface identical to a "simple" KEM:

-* Generates a fresh set of key pair:
+* Generate a fresh set of key pair:

 ~~~
 publicKey, secretKey = KEMgenKey()
 ~~~

-* Generates a sharedSecret and encapsulates it in cipherText using the given publicKey:
+* Generate a sharedSecret and encapsulates it in cipherText using the given publicKey:

 ~~~
 sharedSecret, cipherText = KEMencaps( publicKey )